cypress-io/cypress-documentation/source/guides/dashboard/slack-integration.md

 # Remove the integration

-You can completely remove the Slack integration from your workspace.
+You can completely remove the Slack Integration from your workspace.
 This will remove the @cypress bot from your workspace and will delete all of the Slack configurations you’ve set in the Cypress Dashboard.
-You cannot undo this, but you will be able to install the Slack integration again in the future.
+You cannot undo this, but you will be able to install the Slack Integration again in the future.

 1. Navigate to the **Integrations** page for the organization with the installed Slack Integration.
 1. Within the Slack Integration, click **Configure**.